oliverbuterbaugh/carvoyant_coreml_models/README.md

 ## Paramaters

-IsHalfTerm - 1 for inside half term, 0 for outside
+- IsHalfTerm: 1 for inside half term, 0 for outside

-Precipitation - hourly rain fall in mm
+- Precipitation: hourly rain fall in mm

-WindSpeed - hourly wind speed in km
+- WindSpeed: hourly wind speed in km

-DayOfWeek - 0 for monday through 6 for sundayn
+- DayOfWeek: 0 for monday through 6 for sundayn

-MinutesPastMidnight - the time in minutes
+- MinutesPastMidnight: the time in minutes

-WeekdayWeekend - 1 for weekday, 0 for weekend
+- WeekdayWeekend: 1 for weekday, 0 for weekend